 How to Make Picture-Perfect Fall Cheese Balls

-Cheese balls are a classic appetizer for any season, but we gave this creamy recipe a distinctly autumn twist by shaping them to look like fresh fall apples.
-Polish off your best serving platter and grab your favorite pita chips, crackers, and other dippers, because these cheese balls are worth savoring every bite.
+Cheese balls are a classic appetizer for any season or occasion but giving this creamy recipe a distinctly autumn twist by shaping them to look like fresh fall apples is an easy way to make your grazing spread a showstopper.
+Here you’ll learn how to make the perfect fall cheese ball that’s completely customizable to meet your party’s colors, theme, or flavors thanks to our Test Kitchen’s rich and creamy cheese ball recipes (or use them as inspiration to create your own).
+Polish off your best serving platter and grab your favorite pita chips, crackers, and other dippers, because you're going to want to start savoring these cheese balls immediately.

 Presentation is important, but it's really all about the cheese.
-Before you start decorating your fall cheese balls, make sure you have a showstopping recipe to use as a base.
+Before you start decorating your fall cheese balls, make sure you have a delicious cheese ball recipe to use as a base.
 We love these bacon cheddar cheese balls (you can never go wrong with bacon), but there are dozens of options to choose from.
-Try one of our favorites, or create your own flavor combo!
+Try one of our favorites, or create your own flavor combo.

 Once you've made and cooled your cheese ball mixture, shape each ball into an apple shape.
 Don't worry about making any of them perfectly smooth or round—no apple is perfect!
 Then use one finger to make an indent in the top of each cheese ball, where you will later insert the stem.
 Roll each cheese ball through the desired topping until coated.

-Of course you want your topping to complement the flavor of the cheese ball itself, but there are a few different toppings you can use to make your apple-shape cheese balls look even more realistic.
-To make a red apple, try using paprika for the outer coating.
+Of course, you want your topping to complement the flavor of the cheese ball itself, but there are a few different toppings you can use to make your apple-shape cheese balls look even more realistic.
+To make a red apple, try using paprika ($7, The Spice House) for the outer coating.
 Finely shredded cheddar cheese can make a convincing yellow apple, while chopped pistachio nuts will give the appearance of a light green apple.
-Experiment with your own topping combinations to make truly unique apple-esque appetizers!
+Experiment with your own topping combinations to make truly unique apple-esque appetizers.

-Whether you reach for crackers, veggies, or fruit is entirely up to you—no matter what you serve with these gorgeous cheese balls, your guests won't be able to resist the temptation!
+Complete your fall-themed appetizer spread by serving the apple cheese ball on a seasonal serving plate ($50, Crate & Barrel) or food board ($21, Society6).
+Whether you reach for crackers, veggies, or fruit is entirely up to you—no matter what you serve with these gorgeous fall cheese balls, your guests won't be able to resist the temptation.